-Hi, my name is Valerie Albrechtsen, the creator of FoodStorageOrganizer.
-I’m super excited to have you along.
+Hooray!!
+You found my website.
+I’m Valerie Albrechtsen, the creator of Food Storage Organizer and I’m excited to have you with me.
 I’m here to help you sensibly gather food storage and preparedness supplies.
 Believe me, you’ll find nothing extreme on my website.

-If you live in a small home, start with a 1-month supply of food to see what fits and then build it to a 3-month supply.
+If you live in a small home, start with a 1-month supply of pantry food to see what fits and then build it to a 3-month supply.
 Why a 3-month supply of food storage?
 To understand more, read “Family Home Storage: A New Message” from The Church of Jesus Christ of Latter-day Saints.

-These are the foods you will consistently gather in your 3-month food storage supply.
-Things like peanut butter, breakfast cereal, pasta, canned food, baking supplies, etc. It’s important to have a supply of these foods before you buy long-term foods like wheat and dry beans because a 3-month supply of food will help your family first in an emergency.
+These are the foods you’ll consistently gather into your 3-month food storage supply.
+Things like peanut butter, breakfast cereal, pasta, canned food, baking supplies, etc. It’s important to have these foods before you buy long-term wheat or dry beans because a 3-month supply of food will help your family first in an emergency.
 Print this inventory worksheet and write down your items.

-Is it $10, $25, $50 or more?
-It has taken me years to build up my supplies.
-I’ve learned many things about what works and what doesn’t for my family.
+Is it $10, $25, $50 or $100?
+It has taken me years to build up my supplies and I’ve learned to do it gradually.
 You will too.
 What will your budget be?

 You CAN do it!